Skip to content

 Cloudflare Pages plays a specific role here: generating build previews for pull requests.
 It does not serve the production site; that is GitHub Pages' job.

 When a pull request is opened, a GitHub Actions step (or the Cloudflare Pages GitHub App) triggers a Cloudflare Pages build.
-Cloudflare Pages runs mkdocs build, deploys the output to a unique preview URL like https://<branch-name>.tenthirtyam-github-io.pages.dev, and posts that URL back to the pull request.
+Cloudflare Pages runs the same style of static build (properdocs build or equivalent), deploys the output to a unique preview URL like https://<branch-name>.tenthirtyam-github-io.pages.dev, and posts that URL back to the pull request.
 This lets you review exactly how a post or configuration change will look before merging it to main and publishing it live.

 The workflow looks like this: